ghizlane-jetti/Kafka_Spark_Streaming/README.md

+## Components of the repository:

+`Docker` : Contains the DockerFile which will create docker image with the Jupyter and Spark installations.

+`PNG files ( data.PNG output.PNG jupyter_path.PNG kafka_producer.PNG )` : are some screens of code.

+`jars` : contains the jar file to connect Spark with Kafka.

+`sample_data.csv` : is an example of data that we want to send from Kafka to Spark.

+`spark_demo.ipynb` : is the code that we will use to do this task.

 ## Step 1: Create a Docker image for Spark/Jupyter
 We will use a Jupyter notebook to run the python code of this repositry.
 That's why we will create a Docker image with the Jupyter and Spark installations.